Reddit is the plot twist not many B2B marketers saw coming

 Everyone is out here writing ultimate guides that say absolutely nothing, and yes, I admit I have contributed to the compost pile.

-Search engines are exhausted.
 Buyers are even more exhausted.

 They roll their eyes at vendors insisting their product is the best thing since sliced bread.